-- 6.13 Policy QL11 of the Saved Plan states that amongst other criteria, 'development will only be permitted if the development will not have a materially damaging impact on the privacy, daylight or other amenities of occupiers of nearby properties'.
-These sentiments are carried forward in Policy SPL3 of the Tendring District Local Plan 2013-2033 and Beyond Publication Draft (June 2017). - 6.14 The only adjacent neighbour potentially impacted by the proposal is Number 2 Wivenhoe Road, located to the west of the site.
-However, given that the nearest plot, Number 3, has a single storey side extension to the side nearest the boundary and maintains an additional 10m separation distance, the impact of the dwellings in terms of loss of light or appearing imposing will be significantly reduced. - 6.15 In respect of potential overlooking, plot 3 has no first floor side elevation windows that could directly overlook, whilst the two first floor rear elevation windows will only have views to further rear of the neighbouring garden, an area less likely to be regularly occupied.
+- 1.16 Policy QL11 of the Saved Plan states that amongst other criteria, 'development will only be permitted if the development will not have a materially damaging impact on the privacy, daylight or other amenities of occupiers of nearby properties'.
+These sentiments are carried forward in Policy SPL3 of the Tendring District Local Plan 2013-2033 and Beyond Publication Draft (June 2017). - 1.17 The only adjacent neighbour potentially impacted by the proposal is Number 2 Wivenhoe Road, located to the west of the site.
+However, there is an approximate separation distance of 13 metres which will ensure the dwelling will neither appear imposing nor result in significant loss of light. - 1.18 In respect of potential overlooking, it is noted there are no first floor side elevation windows to the western elevation, whilst the three first floor rear elevation windows will only have views to further rear of the neighbouring garden, an area less likely to be regularly occupied.